Attendance and Absence Reporting

 Absence for holidays in term time is strongly discouraged and permission is unlikely to be granted.
 If permission is refused and your child is taken out of school, the absence will be unauthorised, and action may be taken by the school and/or local authority.

-If your child needs to take medication while at school, you must inform us as soon as possible.
-We will give details of how the medication should be brought to school and checked into reception to be safely stored.
+If your child needs to take prescription medication while at school, you must inform us as soon as possible.
+We will give details of how the medication should be brought to school and checked (signed) into reception, to be safely stored and administered at appropriate times.

-Pupils must not carry any medication in school except inhalers.
+Pupils must not carry any medication in school except inhalers and epi-pens.